Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Appendix

+\textbf{FGPS.} We follow the default configuration in the paper, with kernel size set to 61 and intensity set to 0.5 and 3.0 for motion blur and Gaussian blur, respectively.

+\textbf{PSLD.} We use the official implementation of PSLD with its default configurations.
+We use SD v1.5 for ImageNet as per its official default, providing a stronger backbone than the LDM-VQ4 used in other baselines.

+\textbf{ReSample.} All ReSample experiments are conducted based on the official implementation from the paper and open-source code, using a DDIM sampler with 500 steps.

-\paragraph{Device.} All experiments involving the FFHQ $256 \times 256$ dataset are conducted on a single NVIDIA A6000 GPU, while experiments with the ImageNet $256 \times 256$ dataset are performed on a single NVIDIA A800 or A100 GPU with 40 GB of memory.
+\paragraph{Device.} All experiments on FFHQ \(256\times256\) are conducted on a single NVIDIA A6000 GPU.
+Experiments on ImageNet \(256\times256\) are performed on a single NVIDIA A800/A100 GPU with 80 GB of memory, or on an RTX Pro 6000 Blackwell GPU with 96 GB of memory.